edadkins-google/acm-multi-repo-kustomize-sample/README.md

 $ ./provision.sh -c
 ```

-You'll be prompted to enter your GCP Project Name and your forked Git URL i.e. `https://github.com/<YOUR_ORGANIZATION>/acm-multi-repo-kustomize-sample.git`.
+You'll be prompted to enter your GCP Project Id and your forked Git URL i.e. `https://github.com/<YOUR_ORGANIZATION>/acm-multi-repo-kustomize-sample.git`.

 The provisioning should take <30 mins, once complete, there will be three GKE clusters, with ACM deployed and successfully synced to your Git repo.

-Once completed, render your manifests and commit the updates for your repo, this ensures your Project ID is updated in the manifests for Config Connector to work correctly.
+Once completed, render your manifests and commit the updates to your repo, this ensures your Project ID is updated in the manifests for the Config Connector to work correctly.

 ```
 $ ./render.sh
-$ git add ../config-root
-$ git commit -m 'update configuration'
+$ git commit -am 'update configuration'
 $ git push origin main
 ```

 ### Make changes to your Cluster's configuration

-After making changes i.e. adding a new tenant or resource, you should rebuild the kustomize output by running the `render.sh` script.
+After making changes i.e. adding a new tenant or resource, you should hyrdrate your manifests by running the `render.sh` script.
 ```
 $ ./render.sh
 ```